-A.First-Year Students
+A. Pre-Professional Students

-First-year students are those pre-professional students who have a desire to enroll in one of the Health Sciences major areas.
-These students are enrolled in the classes for the respective curricula, having met all requirements for admission to the University.
-Additionally, these students must earn grades of "C" or better in the first year classes.
+Pre-professional students are those students who have declared one of the following as a major: Clinical Laboratory Science, Environmental Health, Health Administration, Health Information Management Respiratory Therapy, or Pre-pharmacy.

+These students are enrolled in the classes for the respective curricula, having met all requirements for admission to the university.
+Additionally, these students shall earn a minimum grade of "C" or better and maintain an overall GPA of 2.0.